mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-HA-with-Corosync-Pacemaker.md

 ### 1. Resource restarted after a failure:

-In the example MaxScale PID is 26114, kill the process immediately:
+In the example MariaDB MaxScale PID is 26114, kill the process immediately:

 ```
 [root@node2 ~]# kill -9 26114